getify/You-Dont-Know-JS/up & going/ch1.md

 It's typically asserted that JavaScript is *interpreted*, because your JavaScript source code is processed each time it's run.
 But that's not entirely accurate.
 The JavaScript engine actually *compiles* the program on-the-fly and then immediately runs the compiled code.

-**Note:** For more information on JavaScript compiling, see the first two chapters of the *"Scope & Closures"* title of this book series.
+**Note:** For more information on JavaScript compiling, see the first two chapters of the *Scope & Closures* title of this series.

 ## Try It Yourself